"

 Conclusion

 A common skin condition called heat rash can make you itchy and uncomfortable.
-Individuals can effectively manage and treat heat rash by following preventive measures, utilizing home remedies, and seeking appropriate medical care when necessary.
-Remember to consult a healthcare professional for personalized advice based on your specific condition.
+Individuals can effectively manage and treat heat rash by following preventive measures, utilising home remedies, and seeking appropriate medical care when necessary.
+Remember to consult a healthcare professional for personalised advice based on your specific condition.

 Frequently Asked Questions (FAQs)